The HSBC Advance Credit Card offers Singaporeans the highest potential cashback, plus a $150 cashback sign-up or Samsonite luggage bonus

 Highest Potential Savings, But There Are Caveats

 With the high cashback and monthly cap, you’re apt to find it easier to maximise your benefits on the HSBC Advance Credit Card.
-However, there are 2 caveats here: To reap the maximum rewards on this card, you’ll need to spend above S$2,000 per statement month.
-Next, you also need to pair the card with an HSBC Advance Banking account.
+However, there are 2 caveats here: To reap the maximum rewards on this card, you’ll need to charge 5 transactions to your HSBC Advance Credit Card monthly.
+Next, you also need to deposit a minimum of $2000 into your HSBC Everyday Global Account.

 Here’s how it works.
 The base cashback rate offered by the card is 1.5%, which rises to 2.5% if you charge more than S$2,000 per month.
 The monthly rebate is capped at S$70 by default.

-However, if you sign up for an HSBC Advance Banking account, you’ll receive an additional 1% cashback, and raise your total monthly cashback cap to S$125.
+However, if you sign up for an HSBC Advance Banking account, you’ll receive an additional 1% cashback.

 See the following table for an illustration: